pablocael/handwritten-number-generator/README.md

 Introduction
 ----------------------

-*number-generator* is package for synthesizing handwritten sequences of digits, with digits randomly sampled from real handwritten digits dataset,
+*number-generator* is package for synthesizing images of handwritten sequences of digits, with digits randomly sampled from real handwritten digits dataset.

 Automatically generated handwritten digit sequences can be used for training OCR models without the need of manual work.